Thank you so much for your interest in and support for our ongoing goat project in Jordan. Here are some frequently asked questions and answers.

 8. How will the goats eat?
 Isn't it a desert?

-While Jordan is not so great for agriculture, it is prime for grazing and has been for thousands of years.
+Jordan is prime land for grazing and has been for thousands of years.
 In fact, 50,000 families in Jordan still make their living by raising herds of goats and sheep.
 Jordan is the 3rd largest exporter of goats in the world, and the vast majority of those goats come from herds that graze in the countryside.
 We want refugee families to benefit from these resources.

 9. How can you make sure the goats won't get stolen?